fastoch/HTMX/README.md

 To install it: https://htmx.org/docs/#installing

 >[!important]
->HTMX does require a server.
+>HTMX does require a server (a backend).
 If you're not familiar with backend development, checkout Dave Gray's Node.js course on youtube.